 Today’s piece will feature points from two cards that can get you to South America: The Platinum Card from American Express and the Hilton Honors Aspire Card by American Express.

 The American Express Platinum card is a staple in the points and miles world.
-It currently features an offer for 60,000 Membership Rewards points, but sometimes can be found as high as 100,000.
+It currently features an offer for 60,000 Membership Rewards points after spending $5,000 in the first 3 months, but sometimes can be found as high as 100,000.
 The 100,000 is a pretty rare find, but 60,000 is enough for a trip to South America.

 In addition to the points, the American Express Platinum card comes with access to Centurion Lounges, which are some of the best you’ll find anywhere.
 Just one of many reasons I keep this card year after year.